rozek/banglejs-2-analog-clock-construction-kit/README.md

 })();
 ```

+Just use this template to implement your own clock size calculator and publish it in a way that Espruino may `require` it.

 ### Clock Backgrounds ###

 "Clock Backgrounds" draw a background for the clock (covering the full display, regardless what the "clock size calculator" returns for the clock itself).